 Our Atlanta Erb’s Palsy Lawyers Can Help You

-At Allen & Scofield Injury Lawyers, our Atlanta medical malpractice lawyers understand your heartache and grief.
+At Graham Scofield Injury Lawyers, our Atlanta medical malpractice lawyers understand your heartache and grief.
 We’ll help you recover compensation to relieve your family’s financial burdens so that your child can reach their full potential.